nsh87/ehrcorral/docs/overview.rst

 Thus, if any of those errors occur, the similarity between the two fields compared is still high.
 To avoid the issue of gender misclassification as best as possible, EHRCorral focuses on sex in comparisons.
-Further work may be done in this area to better handle gender misclassification in the future.
+Further work may be done in this area to handle better gender misclassification in the future.
+Birth date and zip code are converted to character fields to handle all of the character errors above and better understand the similarity of the fields between records.

+The name fields have the potential for a different type of transposition error than other fields.
+One may enter a forename as a mid-forename or vice versa.
+This can happen with current and birth surname as well.
+To account for this, EHRCorral checks both forename or surname fields in the second record when comparing it with the respective field from the first.
+Also, this has the benefit of handling the case where a surname is changed, e.g. in marriage, much better.

 Weighting
 ^^^^^^^^^